End of Life Law in Australia: An Overview for the Aged Care Sector

 It can also be lawful for a person’s substitute decision-maker to ask that life-sustaining treatment be withheld or withdrawn from the person if they can no longer make treatment decisions themselves.

-This legal protection forms part of the common law in Australia, and is sometimes known as the doctrine of double effect.
+This legal protection forms part of the common law in Australia, and is known as the doctrine of double effect.
 Some Australian States and Territories have incorporated this doctrine into legislation.

 It is also lawful for a person with capacity to refuse food and drink (either naturally or through artificial measures such as a tube) even if that results in death.